 How do media types stack up?
 Where are their strengths and weaknesses showing at the register?
 How do specific media types drive results for particular CPG categories?
 What do the figures mean for your brand?
 All these questions and more are answered in the downloadable PDF of our Multimedia ROAS Benchmarks here.

 Curious as to how these numbers can inform your next steps?
 We’d be glad to walk you through them.
-Just want to know more about the stories this report tells?
-Watch the recording of our CPG Benchmarks Webinar here:

 The time has come for advertisers to fully embrace Addressable TV.

 To be fair, for NCS the time came a while back, as we’ve been targeting and measuring addressable campaigns since early 2015.
 Just consider this a more formal announcement.